Rank::Bukvarix::Keyword - Keyword collection by keyword from Bukvarix

 - Number of results in Bukvarix

-- Ability to parse up to 1000 results per request or more with a paid API key
+- Ability to parse up to 1000 results per query or more with a paid API key

 - Ability to use a paid API key